 The key with camera settings is to make sure you capture the sunset's colours as they are, not how the camera 'thinks' they should be.
-You might also need to adjust the exposure settings to suit the conditions, too, because in extreme lighting situations the camera might not interpret the scene in the way you expect (for more on how to cope with such problems, see our guide to the 99 common photography problems - and how to solve them).
+You might also need to adjust the exposure settings to suit the conditions, too, because in extreme lighting situations the camera might not interpret the scene in the way you expect.

 We mention White Balance and Picture Controls in our walkthrough, but you need to think about ISO settings too.
 Don't use Auto ISO if you're using a tripod, because you won't need higher ISOs and the quality will suffer.

 If you're shooting handheld, though, Auto ISO can be a good safeguard, because light levels (and shutter speeds) can change much more quickly than you might expect.